 With respect to the basis $\{ \ket{0},\ket{1},\ket{2} \}$ this can also be written in components as

-This is a linear system of first-order differential equations that can be efficiently solved by a numerical routine: here we adopted a Runge-Kutta method (RK45) provided by the Python library \texttt{scipy}~\cite{2020SciPy-NMeth, Dormand198019}.
+where we dropped the time dependence for notational convenience.
+This is a linear system of first-order differential equations that can be efficiently solved by a numerical routine: here we adopted a Runge-Kutta method (RK45) provided by the Python library SciPy~\cite{Virtanen2020, Dormand1980}.

 Notice that the Kossakowski matrix for this setting (which is $9 \times 9$) is filled with zeros except for a $2 \times 2$ block with entries $d_{\alpha\beta}$.
 Therefore it is clear that regularizing $\chi$ is equivalent to regularizing $d$.
 By choosing a two-level system instead of a three-level one the nonzero block would have consisted of a single entry: this scenario would be trivial since positivity is then guaranteed by Bochner's theorem, at least in the time-independent case.
 See App.~\ref{app:kossaqubit} for clarifications on this point.